BILL NUMBER: S8221A

 to obtain the tickets for a certain price.

-Section 2 sets an effective date.
+Section 2: Provides an effective date.

 Part D

-Section 1 amends section 25.03 of the arts and cultural affairs law by
+Section 1: Amends section 25.03 of the arts and cultural affairs law by

 adding two new subdivisions that provide definitions for the terms